searxng/searxng/docs/admin/engines/settings.rst

   When enabled, the results are centered instead of being in the left (or RTL) side of the screen.
 This setting only affects the *desktop layout* (:origin:`min-width: @tablet <searx/static/themes/simple/src/less/definitions.less>`)

-``default_theme`` :
-  Name of the theme you want to use by default on your SearXNG instance.

 ``theme_args.simple_style``:
   Style of simple theme: ``auto``, ``light``, ``dark``